clyfe/acts_as_nested_interval/README.md

 Nested sets/intervals are good if you need to sort in preorder at DB-level.
 If you don't need that give a look to https://github.com/stefankroes/ancestry , that implements a simpler encoding model (variant of materialized path).

+If your database supports recursive queryes (`WITH RECURSIVE`) or specific custom extensions (`CONNECT BY`) and you don't need portability, you're probably bettr off using those.

 ## Install